Enrypase/stray/README.md

 # STRAY
 ***Extending conversations, shrinking miscommunication.***

-The go-to extension for every website, providing chat functionality to ensure privacy, facilitate engaging conversations, and beyond.
+The go-to extension for every website, providing chat functionality to ensure privacy, facilitate engaging conversations and beyond.

 ### :space_invader: PROBLEM
 Current chat systems suffer from several limitations: they lack domain-specific functionality, resulting in a disconnect between users and their intended audience.